u2633/blog/content/post/2021/10/how-do-i-prepare-my-exam-of-csaa/index.md

 ## Introduction

 When I decide to become a Cloud Practitioner, I believe the best way to prove myself is to obtain the related certificate.
 I really like and admire the [blogger](https://easoncao.com/how-i-pass-aws-all-five-certificate-within-one-year/) who is now working at Amazon as well.
 In the article he mentioned that he doesn't want the exam just for exam.
 He wanted it become a way for systematic study.
-His attitude and article impacts me a lot and is very similar to my thinking on learning.
+His attitude and articles impacts me a lot and is very similar to my thoughts on learning.
 I recommend you who is reading my article could also read his blogger.

-## Day 1

 ## Conclusion